KaMatthes/height_loss/README.md

 ### `master.R`

-This skript contains information of the used R packages, R scripts, plotting parameters etc, please run first ` load("data/data_grippe.RData")`.
+This skript contains information of the used R packages, R scripts, plotting parameters etc.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]